uaiso-serious/infra/README.md

 # Notes

-**Don't expose this setup to the internet**!
-It's for home lab use only.
-There's no security configured, no tls activated.
-Default service ports and weak default passwords are used.
+If you want to expose this setup to the internet, **don't forget to enable tls, and change the default passwords**.

+Or just use ssh tunnels/vpn to access it remotely in a secure way.

 It's possible to use another chat integration instead of xmpp/openfire, like discord, slack, telegram, whatsapp, etc.
 Just change the n8n workflow to use the desired chat node.